thlandgraf/raspi3-dual/README.md

 should open an xterm on the 1st screen.

 ```
-sudo X :1 -layout Singlehead1 -sharevts &
+sudo X :1 -layout Singlehead1 -sharevts -nocursor &
 xterm -d :1
 ```

 should open an xterm on the 2nd screen.
+As you see, I added ```-nocursor``` on my 2nd screen, since I want to control the 2nd Chrome from the other screen (other project).

 See, there are two X-Server running: